Page Contents:

 An axolotl is a rare, aquatic amphibian native exclusively to the Xochimilco lakes in Mexico.
 It is considered by biologists to be an endangered species, with only a few still living in the wild.

-Axolotls have four limbs and a tail that give them a lizard-like appearance.
-They come in light and dark color patterns.
+Axolotls have four limbs and a tail with light and dark patterns, that give them their lizard-like appearance.

 Axolotls also have very strict habitat parameters that must be met by their caregivers.